thoughtrealm/bumblebee/THREAT_MODEL.md

 that you definitely do not want other entities to know your banking credentials.
 In that sense, any info you want to keep private is a secret, wither it is credentials, documents, etc.

+### **D. Bundles**
+Bundles are data streams that store your secrets.
+Generally these are files, but may be console outputs, clipboard data, or pipe data.
+Bundles refer specifically to the data sequence formats and constructions that _Bumblebee_ uses to move secrets around.

 ## **III.
 A Description Of The Bumblebee Project**

 ### **A. Overview of the CLI**